mybb/meta/architecture/mybb-1.9-theme-system.md

     Due to potentially large numbers of Themelet files to be handled, the archiving system may benefit from extending the existing Task System to handle resource-intensive tasks separately (e.g. through automatic triggers, reducing its impact on regular HTTP requests).

+  Although, as described above, the _Cold Duplicate_ method is preferred according to this spec, a mostly working version of the alternative _Processing (Compatible)_ method has been implemented in code given its perceived advantages.

+  - #### _Processing (Compatible)_ method

+    - Advantages and rationale:

+      1. Minimises redundant storage: the current version of the theme is not archived until a new version is uploaded via the ACP.
+      2. Ensures that the MyBB web app is immediately aware of all theme-related changes so that it can immediately perform such tasks as archiving themelets and rebuilding caches.
+      3. Avoids the need for regular filesystem checks/monitoring.
+      4. Avoids the possibility of archives being corrupted due to auto-archiving occurring in the middle of the uploading of a new version of a themelet, and thus avoids the need to handle this scenario via checksums and/or debouncing.
+      5. Provides a smooth path towards our goal of in-app upgrades/installations of plugins and ultimately of MyBB core itself.

+    - Summary of the current implementation:

+      - Themes and plugins are installed and upgraded by an admin uploading each one as a ZIP archive via the relevant ACP page (_Themes_ and _Plugins_ respectively).
+      - MyBB then unzips the archive to a temporary directory, performs integrity checks, and, if the checks pass, moves it to the `staging/themes/` or `staging/plugins` directory respectively.
+      - If the theme/plugin is being upgraded (as opposed to being installed), then, next, MyBB archives the current version of its themelet - either `inc/themes/[codename]/current/` or `inc/plugins/[codename]/interface/current/` - to the `storage/themelets/[ext.][codename]/[version]/` directory (the "ext." prefix is only applicable for plugin themelets).
+      - MyBB then "integrates" the staged theme/plugin by, firstly, moving the `devdist` version of its themelet to the relevant `current` directory (as above, and which on upgrade has just been archived), and then, secondly, for plugins, moving the remainder of its files to its live ("integration") directory, i.e., `inc/plugins/[codename]/`.
+      - In the case of a theme, MyBB then auto-creates a (mutable) board theme from the uploaded original theme.
+In the case of a plugin, MyBB then installs and activates it.

+    - Production and development modes:

+      - As indicated above, there are two possible subdirectories of a themelet, whether as part of a plugin or of a theme proper: `current` and `devdist`.
+The `current` subdirectory is intended for production use, and is immutable except for board themes.
+The `devdist` subdirectory is intended for use (1) during development of the theme/plugin, and (2) for eventual distribution with the theme/plugin.
+It is mutable.
+      - The mode can be toggled between production and development via a ubiquitous header of the ACP's _Templates & Style_ module, as well as via the corresponding ACP _General Configuration_ » _Development Mode (Themelets)_ setting.
+In production mode, MyBB uses the `current` directories for all theme-related functionality; conversely, in development mode, MyBB uses, where they exist, `devdist` directories for all theme-related functionality.
+      - In development mode, developers can, via the ACP's _Templates & Style_ module, edit the properties and resources of a given themelet.
+These changes are written to the themelet's `devdist` directory.
+      - When a developer is satisfied with the changes, a new version of the themelet can be exported via the ACP as an importable ZIP archive, based on the themelet's `devdist` directory (Note: exporting of plugins has not yet been implemented).
+      - The developer can choose, on exporting the theme/plugin, for MyBB to automatically archive its `current` version and then recursively copy the contents of the `devdist` subdirectory to the now-empty `current` directory (Note: this feature has not yet been implemented).

 - ### Resource Namespaces
   #### Avoiding Path Collisions
   Saving and accessing Resources from Themes and Plugins using a single namespace (i.e. without any logical separation) may lead to overlapping Resource paths.